alemart/encantar-js/docs/faq.md

 Yes, provided that you:

 - a) [purchase the Commercial Edition](/buy); or
 - b) replace the watermark with an equivalent feature that retains the same author attributions and legal notices.
-Such feature must be **convenient and prominently visible in the user interface**.
+Such feature must be **convenient and prominently visible in the user interface**, like the watermark is.

 Let's take a look at the requirement:

-> Pursuant to Section 7(b) of the GNU General Public License version 3 ("GPLv3"), **you must retain the author attributions and the legal notices displayed by means of this encantar.js Library Watermark** in all works based on this library (including applications that are combined with or linked to this library), in the form of convenient and prominently visible Appropriate Legal Notices (defined in the GPLv3).
+> Pursuant to Section 7(b) of the GNU General Public License version 3 ("GPLv3"), **you must retain the author attributions and the legal notices displayed by means of the encantar.js Library Watermark** in all covered works (including all applications that are combined with or linked to this library, and all other works based on this library), in the form of convenient and prominently visible Appropriate Legal Notices (defined in the GPLv3).

 Section 7b of the GPLv3 states that the license may be supplemented with terms: